-Camping in an RV is so much different than Camping in my 69 Econoline or even tent Camping.
+Camping in an RV is so much different than camping in my 69 Econoline or even tent camping.
 It’s kind of like bringing your home to the campground.
-Ok for me it is bringing my home to the campground.
-Whether I am boondocking or in a campground there are things I absolutely make sure I have for when I enter the wilderness.
+Ok, for me, it is bringing my home to the campground.
+Whether I am boondocking or in a campground, there are things I absolutely make sure I have for my RV Camping adventure.

-Even though I live and camp in an RV I really am a basic camper.
+Even though I live and camp in an RV, I really am a basic camper.
 I have no canopies or large comfort things for the outdoors.
-A lawn chair, a good cup of coffee and a warm campfire on a star filled night is really all I need.
-I can just go home if its raining.
+A lawn chair, a good cup of coffee and a warm campfire on a star-filled night is really all I need.
+I can just go home if it is raining.
 Lol!
-There are a few accessories that make it a little more comfortable and fun.
+Here are my top five RV camping accessories that make it a little more comfortable and fun.

-Oh when I found this I was in seventh heaven!
+Oh, when I found this, I was in seventh heaven!
 The worst thing about nature is bugs!
 Mosquitos are the very worst.
 Trying to enjoy the outdoors in mosquito season can be a challenge.
-I seen an advertisement for thermacell bug repellent and thought I would give it a try.
-I have never been much of a bug repellent person mostly because I do not like spraying that on me.
-It makes me sticky and yicky.
+I saw an advertisement for Thermacell bug repellent and thought I would give it a try.
+I have never been much of a bug-repellent person, mostly because I do not like spraying it on me.
+It makes me sticky and yucky.
 Lol!
-Well it does!!
-I will admit I was scheptical at first but thought why not give it a try.
+Well, it does!!
+I will admit I was skeptical at first but thought why not give it a try?

-I was never really bothered by mosquitoes until I went into menopause then oh my stars I was breakfast, lunch and dinner!
-Got a little sweeter maybe??
+I was never really bothered by mosquitoes until I went into menopause oh my stars, I became breakfast, lunch and dinner!
+Got a little sweeter maybe?
 Lol!
-I was going up north and knew I was headed into a bug party.
-I stopped and bought the small thermocell that you can attach to your belt as you walk.
+I was going up north and knew I was heading into a bug party.
+I stopped and bought the small thermocell you can attach to your belt as you walk.
 The package said it would protect you as you walked.
-The campground I was in had a beautiful hiking trail so some what confident I slid the thermall pack into the holder and with 3 pushes on the igniter lit the heater.
-It emits a vapor that is not overpowering and to my amazement and delight it worked!!!
-They then came out with a lantern that would spread the vapor farther and I bought that one too.
-It keeps the bugs away and emits a nice soft glow.
-I now, never go anywhere without it.
-Whether I am sitting by the fire or out for a walk I am mosquito bite free.
+The campground I was in had a beautiful hiking trail, somewhat confident I slid the Thermacell pack into the holder and with three pushes on the igniter, lit the heater.

 My Habatchi BBQ